 Texting While Driving Injury Cases

-Distracted driving is defined in Kansas as engaging in any activity while driving that shifts the attention from the primary task of operating the motor vehicle.
+Distracted driving is defined in Kansas as “engaging in any activity while driving that shifts the attention from the primary task of operating the motor vehicle.”
 One of the most obvious forms of distracted driving is texting while driving.
 Texting while driving is accountable for a majority of the distracted driving accidents and collisions that occur all too frequently in Kansas.

-Drivers who decide to text and drive not only put their lives in danger, but the lives of other drivers on the road.
+Drivers who decide to text and drive not only put their lives in danger but also the lives of other drivers on the road.
 To combat foreseeable consequences, the state of Kansas has made it a violation of the law to text and drive.
 Furthermore, you can be ticketed for texting and driving even when no other traffic infraction has occurred.
 The law applies to all operators of vehicles in Kansas regardless of the skill of driving.
 For younger novice drivers, all usage of cellular devices behind the wheel is prohibited.
 With the rise of the newest forms of technology, more cases involving injuries sustained when someone has been texting and driving are appearing more frequently.

-A recent injury case shows the tragic consequences that stem when someone drives distracted created by the use of their cell phone.
+A local injury case shows the tragic consequences that stem when someone drives distracted created by the use of their cell phone.
 In Kansas in 2012, prosecutors charged a 16-year-old girl with texting while driving and causing a traffic crash that killed a 72-year-old woman.
 Prosecutors were able to obtain the 16-year-old’s cell phone records to establish that she had been texting and driving which caused her to be distracted and lose control of her vehicle.
 The results were catastrophic and resulted in the loss of another driver’s life.
 Prosecutors added a charge of second-degree involuntary manslaughter to the 16-year-olds infractions.
 At trial, the judge said the 16-year-old was criminally negligent for her failure to put total concentration to the task of driving at hand.
 The 16-year-old put the lives of others on the road at danger and was reckless, irresponsible, and criminal.

 Finding a Lawyer for Your Texting While Driving Case